 When it comes to family fun, there’s no place like the Big Lake!
 Outdoor adventures abound, from swimming and boating to hiking and biking.
 The area’s array of family-friendly attractions ensures you’ll never run out of things to do.
 All ages will love a visit to Claws 'N' Paws Wild Animal Park or Costa's Family Fun Park, while teens and adults can test their aim and throwing arms at Pocono Axe Works.
 Take in local history and culture at one of the Wallenpaupack Historical Society's three locations.

 Shop for souvenirs, sailing supplies, sweet treats and more on the shores of Lake Wallenpaupack.
 Browse antiques and artwork at Der Jaeger Unique Arts or bring the lake life back home with you with home decor and apparel from Lake Art.
+The kids will love Tafton Toys while any skateboarders will want to stop by 507 Skate Shop.
 Learn more about shopping throughout the Pocono Mountains.

 Whether you'll be docking and dining at The Boat House Restaurant or The Dock on Wallenpaupack or diving into local cuisine at Gresham's Chop House or local hops at Wallenpaupack Brewing Company, there are lots of great restaurants to try in the area.
-Stop by 507 Country Store for homemade baked goods and an array of international foods or Gresham's Ice Cream Shoppe for a classic cone to enjoy as you stroll along the shore!
+Stop by Gresham's Ice Cream Shoppe for a classic cone to enjoy as you stroll along the shore!